 Felix Mendelssohn Background and Education

-Felix Mendelssohn was born in 1809 to a family of intellectuals, who tried to give their children as much educational support as possible.
+Felix Mendelssohn was born on 3 February 1809, in Hamburg, Germany, to a family of intellectuals, who tried to give their children as much educational support as possible.
 Even though his parents first hesitated to letting their son begin a musical career, they noticed his huge talent.
 Due to his parent’s social status, the family often had many prominent visitors such as Wilhelm and Alexander von Humboldt, but most important for Felix Mendelssohn they invited numerous artists and musicians, who had a great influence in his later career.

 Mendelssohn was a man always occupied with his work, which he mastered very cautiously and accurate and it may be the reason for his overall detachment from regular social happenings and sometimes the overworked genius even had so called fits where he talked continuously in English without any context and acting totally out of the order.
-These serious breakdown may have been contributing to his fading health and his early death at the age of only 38.
+The news of his sister Fanny’s death on May 14, 1847, came as a shock after his return from a travel to England.
+He withdrew from public life and spent several months on vacation in Switzerland and southern Germany.
+In Leipzig, he suffered his first stroke on October 9.
+After further strokes on October 25 and November 3, he lost consciousness and died at 9:24 p.m. on November 4, 1847, at age of only 38.

 References and Further Reading: